UltraEngine/Documentation/CPP/Component.md

 You can override these methods or add your own in your component class.
 To add a new component, just create a new .hpp file in any subfolder in your "Source\Components" folder.
 You can use separate header and code files if you want, but it is more convenient to put everything in a single file that automatically gets included into your project.

-Open the file "Source\ComponentSystem.h" and add your component into the list of includes, and add it in the **RegisterComponents** function:
+Open the file "Source\ComponentSystem.h" and add your component into the list of includes, as well as in the **RegisterComponents** function:
 ```c++
 #pragma once
 #include "UltraEngine.h"